Free List (Liechtenstein)

 The Free List (Freie Liste, FL) is a centre-left to left-wing political party in Liechtenstein.
 As of 2025, it has two seats in the Landtag of Liechtenstein and is represented in five of the eleven local councils.
-It was founded in 1985 and described itself as social-democratic and green.
+It was founded in 1985 and describes itself as social-democratic and green.

 History

 The Free List ran for the first time in the 1986 state elections.
 In this election, and also in the 1989 election, it was unable to overcome the threshold clause.

 In 1993, the Free List overcame the 8% electoral threshold for the first time with over 10% in the state elections and was also able to consolidate in the early elections in the same year with 8.5%, although this remained its worst result since then.
 Having increased to over 11% in 1997 and falling again somewhat in 2001, FL reached a record 13.0% of the votes in the 2005 election and thus won three out of a total of 25 mandates.
 In the 2009 elections, it fell to 8.9% and was only able to win one seat.
 In the 2013 election, its share rose again to over 11%, which in turn brought the party three mandates.
-In the state elections on February 5, 2017, the party gained 1.5%, but this didn't change the number of seats.
+In the state elections on February 5, 2017, the party gained 1.5%, but kept the same number of seats.

 In the 2021 state election, the Free List gained 12.9%, an increase of 0.3%, but the number of seats held by the party remained the same.